Monster Hunter World: Iceborne: Story

 When a mysterious song is suddenly heard across the New World and spurs a mass flock of Wyvern-like Legiana to suddenly migrate beyond the sea, the Research Commission investigates.
 They track the Legiana to a polar subcontinent and set up a base of operations there, which they dub the Hoarfrost Reach and Seliana respectively.
 As the Hunter and Handler explore the land, they discover evidence of unusual seismic activity which seemingly caused the ecological changes that prompted the Legiana migration.
 Meanwhile, the Tracker conducts her own investigation into her long-missing mentor.
-Her search proves fruitful, as she finds the wreckage of her mentor's ship and a scrap of cloth denoting the existence of a monster known as the "Old Everwyrm", which seemingly links the song and seismic action.
+Her search proves fruitful, as she finds the wreckage of her mentor's ship and a scrap of cloth denoting the existence of a monster known as the "Old Everwyrm", seemingly linking the song and seismic action.

 Back in Astera, the ecological disturbances have caused more powerful monsters to appear, including an ice Elder Dragon, Velkhana.
 As it freezes environments all over the New World, the Commission decides that, unless they fight back, the ecosystem will become too hostile to continue their expedition.
-The Hunter is sent to confront the Elder Dragon and is able to drive it back to its home in the Hoarfrost Reach.
-However, this causes it to begin encroaching on Seliana, forcing the Hunter to once again drive it back, before later tracking it down and finishing it off once and for all.
+The Hunter is sent to confront the Elder Dragon and successfully drives it back to its home in the Hoarfrost Reach.
+However, this causes it to begin encroaching on Seliana, forcing the Hunter to drive it back again, before tracking it down and finishing it off once and for all.
 Upon Velkhana's defeat, however, the song is heard once again and causes more seismic activity.
 The Commission finds a pattern in the places where the song appears and predicts where it will appear next.
-Traveling there with the Handler and Tracker, the Hunter finds the Old Everwyrm, a quartz skinned Elder Dragon named Shara Ishvalda.
-The fight between it and the commission is interrupted when a Ruiner Nergigante appears and kills the Elder Dragon.
-This act causes the Admiral to deduce the place of the Nergigante species in the food chain: Killing monsters that threaten the ecosystem.
+Traveling there with the Handler and Tracker, the Hunter finds the Old Everwyrm, a quartz-skinned Elder Dragon named Shara Ishvalda.
+The fight between it and the commission is interrupted, however, when a Nergigante appears and kills the Elder Dragon.
+This act causes the Admiral to deduce the species' place in the food chain: killing monsters that threaten the ecosystem.